“Don’t Forget The Pants!”

 Narrator: Grampa was right.
 That afternoon Jonah, a Polish-Menominee from Chicago, was marrying Nancy Lee, a Choctaw girl from Norman, Oklahoma.
-Ray had agreed to pitch in as their ring bearer.
+She’d been friends with the Halfmoon for only a year or so, but Nancy Lee knew she could count on Ray, and he’d agreed to serve as the ring bearer.

 Ray had never been to a wedding before.
-He knew he’d have to carry the ring down an aisle in front of a lot of people.
-Ray’s stomach flipped just thinking about it, but he was looking forward to the wedding cake.
-Then Jonah bent down in his gray tux, digging in his breast pocket.
+He knew he’d have to carry the ring down an aisle in front of a lot of staring people and, worse, a video camera.
+Ray’s stomach flopped and flipped just thinking about it, but he was looking forward to the wedding cake.
+Then Jonah bent down in his gray tux.